 What about those who choose to live where ISPs won't go for lack of customer base?
 I work with people who opt to live in rural areas.
 They have acres for four-wheeling and their own ponds for fishing, but they can barely get a cell signal, no less a decent Internet connection.
 They are counted among the millions of under-served that the plan seeks to connect, but they have chosen this option.
 Why couldn't someone else with a well and septic system demand public water come to them in the same spirit of "infrastructure equality"?

 Regardless of my skepticism, I am glad to see that connectivity is getting scrutiny in high places.
 I personally hope that there is room for evolution and refinement of the National Broadband Plan as it gets closer to implementation.
 Given that the plan seeks to revolutionize education, health care, energy delivery, citizen-to-government interactions and more, it is a mandatory read for anybody in IT.
-You can find the plan here.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+You can find the plan here.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio